eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 #### DefaultEObjectLabelProvider {#default-eobject-label-provider}

 The default implementation of the [ILabelProvider]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/viewers/ILabelProvider.html) interface utilizes the polymorphic dispatcher idiom to implement an external visitor as the requirements of the label provider are kind of a best match for this pattern.
 It boils down to the fact that the only thing you need to do is to implement a method that matches a specific signature.
-It either provides a image filename or the text to be used to represent your model element.
-Have a look at following example to get a more detailed idea about the [DefaultEObjectLabelProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/label/DefaultEObjectLabelProvider.java).
+It either provides an image filename or the text to be used to represent your model element.
+Have a look at the following example to get a more detailed idea about the [DefaultEObjectLabelProvider]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/label/DefaultEObjectLabelProvider.java).

 ```java
 public class SecretCompartmentsLabelProvider